-Rsync stands for remote sync which was written by Andrew Tridgell and Paul Mackerras back in 1996.
-It’s one of the most used and powerfull ‘tools’ in the UNIX world and almost a standard for syncing data.
+linux rsync stands for remote sync which was written by Andrew Tridgell and Paul Mackerras back in 1996.
+It’s one of the most used and power ‘tools’ in the UNIX world and almost a standard for syncing data.
 Most Linux distributions have rsync pre-installed, but if it’s not there you can install the ‘rsync’ package for your distribution.

 Advantages and features of Rsync command

 - rsync faster than scp (Secure Copy) ,because rsync uses remote-update protocol which allows to transfer just the differences between two sets of files.
 First time rysnc copies the whole content of a file or a directory from source to destination then the next time rsync copies only the changed blocks and bytes to the destination.

 - Rsync consumes less bandwidth because it uses compression and decompression method while sending and receiving data both ends.

 - Rsync Supports copying links, devices, owners, groups and permissions.

 The basic syntax of rsync